 - 1. Internal and External Relations

 - Internal relations are relations that affect the being of the related beings.
 External relations do not change the basic nature or essence of a being.
-For panentheism, the relationship between God and the world is an internal relationship in that God affects the nature of the world and the world changes the nature of God.
-Classical theism affirms an external relationship between God and the world in that God responds to events in the world but those events do not change God's essence, necessary existence, or basic nature.
+For panentheism, the relationship between God and the world is an internal relationship in that God affects the nature of the world and the world affects the nature of God.

 - 2. Dipolar